 The students and/or groups of students will retain the rights to the artwork.
 However, submitting an entry grants the Museum a license to use the artwork in perpetuity.

 By submitting, the student(s) confirm and acknowledge that:

 - The artwork being submitted is their own original work and is not a reproduction of someone else’s work;

 - The Museum is granted worldwide, perpetual, royalty-free, irrevocable, and non-exclusive right and license to use, copy, adapt, transmit, publicly display, distribute, and create derivative works of the student(s) work and personal information (including name, age and city/town of residence) in any and all manner and media whatsoever, for the administration of ARTiculate Our Rights or any publicity carried out by the Museum and its marketing or fundraising partners; and

 - The Museum will not be required to pay any additional consideration, including but not limited to, artist fees or exhibition rights fees, or to seek any additional approval in connection with the above uses.

-Wherever possible, any use of the artwork by the Museum will include a credit to the artist(s) which will include the artist’s name, age and city/town of residence.
+Wherever possible, any use of the artwork by the Museum will include a credit to the student(s) which will include the student’s name, age and city/town of residence.